17401 Holland Road

 Programs

-Officer Kosakowski is the School Resource Officer at Brook Park Elementary School.
-His role within the school provides a first line of defense against violence, fosters communication/partnerships between educators, law enforcement, students and parents, and ensures safer and more productive school in our community.
-Officer Kosakowski instructs the Too Good program which develops a framework of social and emotional skills through the development of goal-setting, decision-making, emotion management, and effective communication skills in addition to peer-pressure refusal, pro-social bonding, and conflict resolution skills.
+Officer Matt is the School Resource Officer (SRO) at Brook Park Elementary School.
+His role within the school provides a first line of defense against violence, fosters communication / partnerships between educators, law enforcement, students and parent, and ensures safer and more productive school in our community.